 - ¼ teaspoon salt

-- Whisk together flour, cocoa powder, baking soda, and salt.
+- In a small bowl, whisk the flour, cocoa powder, baking soda, and salt together.
 Set aside.

-- Using a stand mixer with the paddle attachment, cream butter with both sugars until smooth.
-Add egg replacer and vanilla, mix until combined.
-Add in the dry ingredients and mix until dough forms.
+- Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with both sugars until smooth.
+Add prepared egg replacer and vanilla, and mix until combined.
+Add in the dry ingredients and mix on low speed until cookie dough forms.

-- Immediately after removing from the oven, place an Andes mint chocolate in the indentation of each cookie.
+- Immediately after removing from the oven, place an Andes Mint chocolate in the center of each cookie.
 You may have to use ½ a piece of chocolate per cookie, depending on the size of your cookies.
 Allow cookies to cool on the baking sheet for 5 minutes, then transfer to a cooling rack to finish cooling.

 Be sure to follow the instructions on the package of Bob's Red Mill Egg Replacer.
 Once mixed with water, the egg replacer must sit for just a few minutes to thicken.

 If you are not looking to replace eggs, you should be able to use 1 egg instead of the egg replacer.

 Note: this post was originally published on Just As Tasty in March 2020.
 I updated the post in March 2021 to include new photos and more context.
 I also updated the recipe card to make the instructions more clear — the ingredients and measurements did not change.